 Traditional Root Form

 This is the most stable type of endosteal implant.
 During this procedure, a flap is made in the gum and a hole is drilled into the jaw.
 A titanium post is then inserted into the hole to act as an artificial root, and the flap is stitched over the post.
 The post is then left for up to 6 months to fuse with the jawbone, and then the artificial tooth is attached.
 Those who have a healthy jawbone that can support the titanium post, or who are willing to undergo a bone graft procedure are the ideal candidates for this implant.
-Traditional root form implants are the most expensive variety of endosteal implant, and typically cost between $1000 and $5000 per implant.
+Traditional root form implants are the most expensive variety of endosteal implant.

 Miniature Dental Implants (MDIs)

 For those who don’t have enough stable jawbone available to support the titanium posts necessary for an endosteal implant, subperiosteal implants are the solution.
 During the installation, the gum tissue is cut, and a custom-made metal frame is placed on top of the jawbone with posts protruding above the gum line.
 The gums are stitched over the frame, and permanent dentures can be attached to the posts.
-This is the most expensive implant, and costs vary from $15000 to over $20000.
+This is the most expensive implant.

 If you are missing teeth and looking to replace them, contact Family Dental Care at 613-736-5000 to discuss what your options are, and view information about dental implants and missing teeth.
-We look forward to helping you get your smile back!
+Dr. Vineet Sidhu and her team look forward to helping you get your smile back!

 I am interested in having a bottom denture with maybe 2 implants .
 I have a partial bridge and my gums are often bleeding.
 It depends on the price of course.
 I have an upper denture.
 I am willing to come for a consultation